PyLauncher at TACC

 This can also be used if your program takes more memory than would normally be assigned to a single core.

-If you want each commandline to use all the cores of a node, specify:
+If you want each command line to use all the cores of a node, specify:

 launcher.ClassicLauncher("commandlines",cores="node")